deadlyvipers/dojo_rules/introduction.md

-Hello.
+Behold!
 I am a deadly viper like no other.
+I sling JavaScript.